-The Group seeks to actively support a diversified and stable funding base comprising longterm and short-term loans from other banks and other financial institutions, accompanied by diversified portfolios of highly liquid assets, in order to be able to respond quickly and smoothly to unforeseen liquidity requirements.
-The liquidity management policy requires:
+The Group seeks to actively support a diversified and stable funding base comprising long-term and short-term loans from other banks and other financial institutions, accompanied by diversified portfolios of highly liquid assets, in order to be able to respond quickly and smoothly to unforeseen liquidity requirements.

-- Projecting cash flows by major currencies and taking into account the level of liquid assets necessary in relation thereto; - Maintaining a diverse range of funding sources; - Managing the concentration and profile of debts; - Maintaining debt financing plans; - Maintaining liquidity and funding contingency plans.
+- Projecting cash flows by major currencies and taking into account the level of liquid assets necessary in relation thereto; - · Maintaining a diverse range of funding sources; - Managing the concentration and profile of debts; - Maintaining debt financing plans; - · Maintaining liquidity and funding contingency plans.